open-keychain/open-keychain.github.io/faq/index.md

 Once the key is encrypted, transfer the file to your mobile using any method, decrypt the file with OpenKeychain.
 When asked, manually (!) input the password.

-**Do not use a weak password**!
-This method is only safe if the password you use is very strong (like 20 random, alphanumeric characters), and humans are really bad at generating random strings.
+**Do not use a weak password!** This method is only safe if the password you use is very strong (like 20 random, alphanumeric characters), and humans are really bad at generating random strings.
 Use `gpg` as shown above, or another random password generator of your choice.

-**Do not use an online password generator**!
-This beats the purpose of using a generated password in the first place!
+**Do not use an online password generator!** This beats the purpose of using a generated password in the first place!
 An attacker who can get the file from your Dropbox account, can likely also see the Website you got the password from!

 ## Should I confirm a key without manually comparing fingerprints?